TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Spike Analysis/Functions/README.txt

 % channel 1 to 10
 % 16.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 17: PlotAppearance: struc with all plot appearance parameter for plot
+% like linewidths and colors
+% 18.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in